yoyosource/tec1.0/README.md

 # tec
 '**tec**' is a new programming languge that is user friendly as you can just write your Code.
 You do not have to mess with any **main** functions if you do not want to.
 If you want to start with tec you do not need to have any knowledge of any programming languages what so ever.
-To change to a new language you can use this a ground basis to change to Java, Swift, Python, JavaScript, Go.
-If you have any knowledge in Java, Swift, Python, Go or JavaScript you should not have any trouble to write programms in **tec** if you know the basics.
+To change to a new language you can use this as a ground basis to change to Java, Swift, Python, JavaScript, Go.
+If you have any knowledge in Java, Swift, Python, Go or JavaScript you should not have any trouble with writing programs in **tec** as soon as you know the basics.

 ## Getting started
 Create a file with the suffix **.tec**.
 Open the file and now you can write your first code.
 Start with a 'Hello World' programm.